Gradius: Games

 Released in Japanese arcades as Gradius IV Fukkatsu ("fukkatsu" (復活) being Japanese for "revival", since it was the first arcade Gradius game in 10 years, following 1989's Gradius III).
-IV lacked the Weapon Edit function of its predecessor, but it had a bigger array of weaponry than the original Gradius games.
+Gradius IV lacked the Weapon Edit function of its predecessor, but it had a bigger array of weaponry than the original Gradius games.
 Weapons exclusive to this game included the Vertical Mine missile (which detonates in a vertical line shortly after deployment) and the Armor Piercing laser (a shorter-ranged, more powerful laser).
 It was released on the PS2 in a compilation pack together with the arcade version of Gradius III (Gradius III and IV).